TelluIoT/ThingML/testJar/Distributed_Tests_README.md

  * config.properties: The file is read as for regular tests.
 (The repartition of tests will be executed from the information read here).
 Individual config files will be generated for each slave nodes.
  * loadbalancer.properties: Contains the cluster description
+ * dispatchTest.sh (script templates /testJar/src/main/resources/loadBalancer/dispatchTest.sh) can be modify to alter paths of the thingml dir on master and nodes.